Add To Favorites

 Learn about geometric shapes and practice drawing sensational squares, terrific triangles, and other perfect polygons!

-On construction paper, lay your shapes in a pleasing mosaic pattern, leaving spaces between the pieces.
+On construction paper, students lay their shapes in a personally pleasing mosaic pattern, leaving spaces between the pieces.
 Attach with Crayola School Glue.
 Dry.

 Explore how Lane Smith’s illustrations contribute to the mood created by the words of Jon Scieszka in their book, The Ma